The ultimate guide on how to create & host your webinar

 Example webinar execution schedule

-We’d recommend Wednesday and Thursday to host the actual webinar because generally people are less busy then say perhaps a Friday night.
+We’d recommend Wednesday and Thursday to host the actual webinar because generally, people are less busy than say perhaps a Friday night.

 If someone isn’t able to watch it prior to the expiration and emails you, you can always just send them a link to the video off the record.